Spring Valley, Wisconsin: Eau Galle Dam and Reservoir

+Chippewa River and eventually enters the Mississippi River.
+The outlet structures include an uncontrolled morning glory inlet that releases water from the surface and a vertical slide gate that releases water from the bottom.

 Natural attractions

 Crystal Cave is about a mile southwest of Spring Valley.
 This privately held natural attraction, formed millions of years ago by ground water eroding the sandstone and dolomite that underlies the area, has been open to tourists since 1942.
 A local 16-year-old discovered an opening to the cave in 1881.
 It was excavated, developed and promoted to the public by an Eau Claire, Wisconsin amateur geologist and advertising man.
 Opening day drew 4,000 visitors.
 The owners have retained the flavor of the 1950s and enjoy sharing the site's geologic history with visitors.

 Promoted as the Midwest's largest earthen dam, Eau Galle Dam and Recreation, northwest of town, was built by the Army Corps of Engineers in 1965 to protect Spring Valley from the Eau Galle River's surging flood waters.
 A recreational area has grown up around the dam's reservoir, Lake George.